mastodon/mastodon/HELLO_PATCH.md

 ## HELLO_PATCH(8) add "Mastodon Builder" button at the top of the profile page

 Added button labelled "Mastodon Builder" with link to https://wallet.hello.coop/mastodon at the top of the profile page.

+## HELLO_PATCH(9) remove Security section on Account settings page (/auth/edit)

+This removes the email and password editing functionality.

+Should revisit for a more nuanced approach, should probably enable for admin account(s) and/or accounts that do have a password set.

+The method to revisit is `use_seamless_external_login?`.
+Currently this method returns `true` only for PAM and LDAP authentication, disconnected from the similar `omniauth_only?`